mo7amedgisimelsied/Quizzati/README.md

   - Start the quiz and navigate between questions using a navigation bar.
   - Check and edit answers before moving to the next question to ensure learning and understanding.

+## Live Preview

+You can access the live preview of the Quizzati website [here](https://mo7amedgisimelsied.github.io/Quizzati/#/).

 ## Contributing Guidelines

 Contributions to Quizzati are highly appreciated to further enhance its utility for students.
 You can contribute by: